Charitable Contributions Directly From Your IRA

 1. Maximum annual QCD per individual is $100,000.
 Contributing to an IRA after age 70 1/2 may result in a reduction of the QCD amount you can deduct; please consult your financial advisor for details.

 This post is adapted from Paul Meloan's Vested Interest blog, where it originally appeared on May 22, 2019.
-This content is intended for informational purposes only.
-Please consult your financial or legal professionals for specific information regarding your individual situation.
+This content is developed from sources believed to be providing accurate information as of the date of publication, and is intended for informational purposes only.
+Please consult your financial professionals for specific information regarding your individual situation.
+Past performance does not guarantee future results.
+All investing involves risk, including risk of loss.